MurphyPone/murphypone.github.io/src/content/strong-eventual-consistency.md

 CRDTs were developed in response to the existential problem posed by the need for <a class="eventually">eventual</a> consistency that cannot be ameliorated by angsty music alone.
 Instead we have this "simple, theoretically sound approach," covered at length in the original 2011 paper by Shapiro et al: "A comprehensive study of Convergent and Commutative Replicated Data Types."[^4]  CRDTs in general aim to do away with the need for reaching consensus.
 In doing so, they indirectly address the Byzantine Problem by defining a protocol for _offline, stateful consensus_.

-In the offline scenarios specifically, if attempts are made to talk off-machine, we want to enqueue outbound messages and give reponses deadlines rather than throwing an exception wherever possible.
+In the offline scenarios specifically, if attempts are made to talk off-machine, we want to enqueue outbound messages and give responses deadlines rather than throwing an exception wherever possible.
 In the case where we cannot adhere to this rule, we need to gracefully handle the offline scenario.
 E.g., when talking to a centralized authorization service, a user may be locked out if we (acting as the Auth Service) can't verify their security access permissions due to a network outage.
-Once we are again able to verify their requisite permissions, and a validity indow for the answer, we should cache the response to prevent a lapse in availability for them in the future.
+Once we are again able to verify their requisite permissions, and a validity window for the answer, we should cache the response to prevent a lapse in availability for them in the future.

 ![](/images/crdt-1.png)